The Architecture Program

 Maryland's reputation as a leader in design education has been built upon a solid conviction that the intellectual processes of design are inextricably interwoven with and informed by knowledge of building and construction.
 Maryland has maintained a long-standing tradition of stressing personal competence and excellence in both design and technology.

-The Comprehensive Design Studio, the gateway semester between the Foundation Studios and the Advanced Graduate Studios, received national recognition in 1995 from the American Institute of Architects Education Honors Program.
+The Integrated Design Studio (originally called the Comprehensive Design Studio), the gateway semester between the Foundation Studios and the Advanced Graduate Studios, received national recognition in 1995 from the American Institute of Architects Education Honors Program.
 The AIA award recognizes significant achievement in the formulation, implementation and outcome of architectural instruction.

 The Comprehensive Design Studio provides an innovative approach to the study of architectural design.
 Students explore the relationship between the conceptual and technical aspects of architectural form and its assembly.
 Students are simultaneously enrolled in an Advanced Technology course that focuses upon building systems integration.
 In the studio, the projects are elemental enough to allow students to progress through advanced stages of design development, yet complex enough to require a systematic exploration of building systems.
 Unique to the Comprehensive Design Studio are the large scale models and drawings that students use to further explore the reality of their design intentions.
 Through the crafting of a series of large-scale models and the integration of digital media, students gain a vivid impression of the interaction between building elements and their assembly.
 Throughout this process, students are guided by faculty members whose experience in both design and building have gained national recognition.